mayurankv/Obsidian-Code-Styler/README.md

 ### Future Work

-- Features
+- Features to add:
-  - Add commands to fold all, unfold all and reset default fold for codeblocks ([Issue 33](https://github.com/mugiwara85/CodeblockCustomizer/issues/33))
+  - Commands to fold all, unfold all and reset default fold for codeblocks ([Issue 33](https://github.com/mugiwara85/CodeblockCustomizer/issues/33)).
-    - Hook into existing fold commands as well
+    - Hook into existing fold commands as well.
+  - Optional outer border.
+  - Optional shadow.
-  - Dataview compatibility
+  - Dataview compatibility.
-- Appearance
-  - Work with all themes and readable line length setting
+  - Make list codeblocks appear indented properly in reading mode.
-- Check the feasibility of
+- Check the feasibility of:
-  - Implementing code wrapping for editing mode
+  - Implementing code wrapping for editing mode.
-  - Implementing folding animations for editing mode
+  - Implementing folding animations for editing mode.
 <!-- Check there is no conflict with [RunJS](https://github.com/eoureo/obsidian-runjs) plugin (parameters after language) -->

 ### Existing Issues